 Running a business in the UK comes with a wide range of legal obligations, including health and safety and employment law.
-Depending on the scale of your business, the job of ensuring legal compliance with UK employment law may fall to you as the business owner, or you may delegate this to a human resources (HR) specialist or team.
+Depending on the scale of your business, the job of ensuring legal compliance with UK employment law may fall to you as the business owner.
+Alternatively, you may delegate this to a human resources (HR) specialist or team.
 One of the key tasks that must be understood and managed if you have employees is ‘leave of absence’.
-In this article, we will explain all you need to know about leave of absence in the UK, including what absence of leave is, how to manage leave and absence, short-term time off, long-term leave of absence, and unpaid leave.

-Understanding absence management and the law in the UK
+Understanding Absence Management and the Law in the UK

 As an employer in the UK, there are several laws that you must abide by when it comes to managing the absence of your staff, including: